 A spacious and airy room, with sweeping views over the gardens and Home Lake, the most distinctive features are the ornate gold leaf ceiling and enormous mantlepiece.

-We strongly recommend that guests reserve tables in Samuel’s for lunch and dinner, as occasionally the hotel may be fully booked with a private event.
+We strongly recommend that guests reserve tables in advance as occasionally the hotel may be fully booked with a private event.

 A smart dress code applies when dining in Samuel’s Restaurant, although this is relaxed a little at lunchtimes to accommodate those wanting to take a walk before or after lunch.
 We ask that guests do not wear shorts, t-shirts or beachwear/shoes in Samuel’s, nor jeans and trainers in the evening.

 Do you have a christening, birthday or anniversary coming up?
 Celebrate in style at Swinton Park.
 We can arrange a private event for 2 – 150 guests, starting from £9 per person for a cream tea, with additional benefits for larger groups.
 See Special Celebrations.